 When you incorporate procurement or quality assurance into your long-term asset management program, you’ll be able to ensure your structures are built right the first time.
 As part of this process, an inspection team will verify the quality of your structures during all stages of fabrication.
-This means before your lighting poles are even in the ground, they’ve been examined by professionals who can confirm their reliability and integrity.
-This can prevent field issues down the road, and gets you started on the right foot.
+This means before your lighting assets are even in the ground, they’ve been examined by professionals who can confirm their reliability and integrity.
+This can prevent field issues down the road and gets you started on the right foot.

 Some examples of quality control and assurance services include:

-- Code, standards and specification compliance
+- Code, standards, and specification compliance

 - Supplier assessment